cwingrav/CIModelTester/README.md

 * That's it!

+## Unit Testing Models

+You can write CodeIngniter unit tests for your models and run them via this interface.
+Open the model and click 'run unit tests'.
+It will load the APPDATA/models/tests/test_[modelname].php file and execute the tests.
+If this file does not exist, it gives you sample data to get started writing one and tells you the directory location to put it..

+### Testing Methods Run
+This runs a generic test and searches for method-specific tests.
+* test()
+* test_method()

 ## How it works?

 It sends an Ajax call to CIModelTester->model_test and returns the results in JSON to your page.
 Nifty.